-For additional dissemination purposes, the SatCen will publish contract notices in the OJEU, and invitations to tender/negotiate and CEIs on the SatCen website.
+For additional dissemination purposes, the SatCen may publish contract notices for low and middle value contracts on the OJEU via the TED e-Notices platform, and contact notices for high value contracts on the SatCen website.

 8. E-INVOICES

 The SatCen accepts invoices submitted via electronic means to initiate the payment process.
 Invoices and/or payment requests may be submitted, along with all contractually required documents, to the following email address: finance.invoices@satcen.europa.eu.
 In the absence of full documentation as detailed in the contract, the payment will not be initiated and processed, i.e., it will be suspended and/or rejected depending on the nature of the missing information.
 You will, in the case of rejection or suspension of your invoice/payment request, be informed without delay.
 If invoices and/or payment requests are sent via electronic means, the contractor shall refrain from submitting the same invoice/payment request as a hard (paper) copy as well.
 The SatCen shall make the payment within the contractually agreed time frame, starting from the date on which the contractor receives acknowledgment of the receipt of the submitted invoice.
 The aforementioned email address (finance.invoices@satcen.europa.eu) may only be used for the purpose of sending invoices and/or payment requests.